zhangwu01/DropMOT/README.md

 # DropMOT
 **Multi-object detection and tracking for microfluidic droplet videos using pre-trained YOLOv4 deep learning models and tracking algorithms**

-**This repository will continue to be updated as new methods, improvements, and bug fixes for droplet detection and tracking are developed.**

 ---

 ## Tracking backends